 Skip to main content

-The College of Engineering and Computer Science is excited to provide multiple options for undergraduate students to engage in international experiences including full semester study abroad, internships, and prestigious awards.
-Across these various opportunities a diverse student body will be able to find the best fit for their academic and career interests, gain cultural competency in an immersive setting, and be prepared to participate in a globalized economy as global citizen.
+The College of Engineering and Computer Science is excited to provide multiple opportunities for undergraduate students to engage in international experiences including full semester study abroad, internships, and prestigious awards.
+Across these various pathways, a diverse student body will be able to find a program that fits their academic and career interests, gain cultural competency in an immersive setting, and be prepared to participate in a globalized economy as global citizen.

 Overview